Takatori Station (Hyōgo)

 Takatori Station (鷹取駅, Takatori Eki) is a railway station on the JR West San'yō Main Line (JR Kobe Line) in Suma-ku, Kobe, Hyōgo Prefecture, Japan.
 Only local trains stop at Takatori Station.
-The station has a somewhat unusual layout.
-It has one island platform serving two tracks, and two additional tracks on the northern side for Special Rapid Service (新快速, Shin-Kaisoku), express trains and freight trains.
-However, the express tracks are separated from the station platform by a series of tracks and an active freight-related loading area.
-As a result, the express tracks are located roughly 60 meters north of the island platform and are usually not in full view from the platform.
+The station has an unusual layout.
+It has one island platform serving two tracks, and additional tracks on the northern side for Special Rapid Service (新快速, Shin-Kaisoku), express trains and freight trains.
+While the Akashi-bound express track is immediately adjacent to the station and is viewable from the platform, the Kobe-bound express track is separated from the platform by a local track, the aforementioned express track, a series of additional tracks and an active freight-related loading area.
+As a result, the Kobe-bound express track is located roughly 60 meters north of the island platform and is usually not in full view from the platform.

 Takatori Catholic Church designed by Shigeru Ban, internationally known Japanese architect, is a fifteen-minute walk from Takatori Station.

 In 2016, Japanese geologists at the Riken Advanced Institute for Computational Science used the seismic waves recorded at Takatori station during the Great Hanshin earthquake of 1995 to analyze the seismic response of a reinforced concrete pier.